anoma/juvix-docs/docs/tutorials/learn.md

 ### Exercise 7

-Write a tail recursive function which reverses a list.
+Write a function which reverses a list:

+- using the `for` iterator,
+- using tail recursion.

 ### Exercise 8